Matt Barbot: Career

 Barbot's next play, Princess Clara of Loisaida, was written in 2015 and produced in a workshop at Columbia University School of the Arts in 2016.
 The play uses magic realism to tell the story of siblings living in New York.
 With their mother deceased and their father catatonic, Jose tells magical stories of his younger sister as a fairy princess.
 They discover Fefu, a fairy scout whose goal is to bring Clara to the magical realm.
 A coming of age story, the play analyzes themes of identity, wealth, and family.
 Princess Clara of Loisaida was a finalist for the Latinx Theatre Commons' 2018 Carnaval of New Latinx Work and for the Columbia@Roundabout New Play Series.

 Barbot's best-known play, El Coquí Espectácular and the Bottle of Doom premiered at the Two River Theater on January 8, 2018.
 The play was performed at The Brick's Comic Book Theater Festival, the Julia De Burgos Performing Arts Center, and the Sheen Center Theater Festival of Catholic Playwrights.
 The play examines Latin ethnicity and identity through a magic realism lens and comic book reality.
 Barbot uses the metaphor of vejigante masks from Puerto Rico to exemplify a Puerto Rican superhero.
-Barbot was inspired by vejigante masks and superheros in comic books and cartoons.
+Barbot was inspired by vejigante masks and superheroes in comic books and cartoons.
 As a playwright these concepts merged and the story of El Coquí was formed.
 In the play, Alex Nuñez, an out of work comic book creator, creates a Nuyorican superhero named El Coquí Espectácular.
 Putting on a vigilante mask, Alex Nuñez takes on the character's identity at night to protect his Brooklyn neighborhood of Sunset Park from gentrification and corporations.
 El Coquí was a finalist in the 2014 Repertorio Español Nuestras Voces competition and received two Kennedy Center awards.

 Barbot's work has been read and performed at Dixon Place, the Flea Theater, the Brick, Two River Theater, INTAR, and the Lucille Lortel Theatre.

 Barbot has also worked for Remezcla, a Latinx digital media company where he wrote and produced commercial work, such as "The Perfect Play" a short film for Pepsi shot in Harlem that featured New York Giants' Victor Cruz.
 Barbot also produced a web-series "Bodega Chat" for Brisk Iced Tea.

 In 2018, Barbot's play A List of Some Shit I've Killed was published in the anthology Red Bull Shorts Volume III.
 The play is about the story of Heracles' Bow, told backwards and through the lens of toxic masculinity, examines how "men ruin everything".

 He was named a New York Theatre Workshop 2019-2020 2050 Artistic Fellow.